Eltaurus-Lt/Anki-Card-Templates/README.md

 ### Downloading courses from Memrise

 The template can be used for Memrise courses imported into Anki with [this extension](https://github.com/Eltaurus-Lt/CourseDump2022)

+### Copyright notice

+Copyright © 2023-2024 Eltaurus

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

 ### Support